managination/crowd-invest/README.md

 The contract is the same for everyone and as such, the administrator of the application has no way of getting early results, if the contract is written properly.

+## The case for te crowd

+It is not possible to get crowd wisdom without the crowd.
+But also, the transaction fees will be much lower if the buying is pooled.

+Ideally we should have an account with a bank or a trader to enable rapid order execution.